welldan97/protocolist/README.md

 Getting started
 ---------------

-Action model has three attributes: actor, type and data.
-Actor will be set as current user.
-Type is used to distinguish actions between each other.
-And data attribute stores a serialization of additional information.
+Activity model has four attributes: subject("who did it"), type("what they did"), object("what they did it to") and data("additional information").
+Subject will be set as current user by default.

 Protocolist expects you to have `current_user` action in a controller.
 See Changing Defaults to change this behavior.